Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 create it for you and place the file in with no questions asked.

 {{< highlight python >}}
-print("I'm python code that does absolutely nothing!")
+print('I\'m python code that does absolutely nothing!')
 {{< /highlight >}}

 One thing to note is that when you use a namespace enabled API under App Engine without specifying a namespace, resources are stored and retrieved from a default unnamed namespace.

-## Let's Build a Team Goal Tracking App
+## Let's Build a Group Goal Tracking App

 I've created a Goal tracking application on App Engine Standard Environment that showcases using namespaces effectively to implement multi-tenancy.
 You can try the demo [here](https://github.com/Reshurum) if you want to see the final result before continuing.
-This application allows users to sign up through a public signup interface and from there they can create teams and invite other users to them.
+This application allows users to sign up through a public signup interface and from there they can create groups that other users can join.
 Do note that data is wiped on a daily basis.

 ### Authentication and Namespace Creation